valensupport/valensupport.github.io/pages/batch_request.md

   `GET`
   `https://insureright.valen.com/api/2/batch/ca/scoring/[GUID]`

 The `GET` will either return a `404`, a zip file containing results, or an error code.
-See the status code section for more information about what those mean.
 The `404` response is expected and may mean the batch is still processing or the GUID is invalid.
 If a `404` is received, continue making the request again on an interval of 5 minutes between requests.

 A warning: large batches can take quite a while to finish processing.